noahsug/card-auto-battler/README.md

 always play best card strategy

+- seed by playing randomly, then sorting by win rate: 47.4% win rate
-- seed by playing randomly: 48% win rate
+- seed by playing randomly, then sorting by confidence score: 46% win rate
 - iteratively playing and updating card priority: 39% win rate
+- iteratively train neural network on input of win rate -> confidence score for each card
+- iteratively train neural network on input of confidence score for each card -> win rate then iterate over random values returning best predicted score

 ## gameplay